majededdin/MarvelCharacters/README.md

     * create collapse toolbar for header image to give the ability stretch.
     * all items for Comics, series, stories and events is clickable to open full screen and zooming using my library (leonImageView).

+Note: some of libraries that used in this project is built by me.(LeonImageView , LeonNetworkConnectivity)